-Luxury Hotel Options in White Bear Lake, MN
+What luxury hotel options in White Bear Lake, MN are worth booking?

 Just ten miles from White Bear Lake, in downtown St. Paul, Minnesota, lies one of the region's highest-rated boutique hotels.
 The luxurious Hotel 340 is a four-star hotel that offers the best of luxury and value, in a grand historic property in the heart of downtown.
 It is consistently rated as an excellent hotel for groups, thanks to a range of amenities and flexible room layouts.
 Guest rooms include Keurig coffeemakers and four-poster beds, plus desks, dining areas, and seating in select layouts.